DizkoDan/cyberjunx-chirpy-test/_posts/2008-07-13-crue-was-so-lame-we-left-afte.md

 ---
 id: 479
-title: 'Crue was so lame, we left afte...'
+title: 'Crue was so lame, we left afte'
 date: '2008-07-13T22:21:09-04:00'
 author: DizkoDan
 layout: post